Study Social and Political Sciences

 What you’ll study

-You'll commence your studies with core Communication units, helping you develop a strong understanding of this exciting and ever-relevant discipline.
-Then you'll proceed with your specialist study, honing your understanding of society, politics and change on a local, national and global scale.
+You'll commence your studies with core Communication units, helping you develop a strong understanding of this exciting and ever-relevant discipline, combined with specialist subjects in society, politics and change on a local, national and global scale.

 Subjects at a glance